krisarmstrong/seed/HARDWARE.md

 ### Q: Will my built-in laptop Wi-Fi work?

 **A:** For basic connectivity status, yes.
 For advanced diagnostics (monitor mode, site surveys), it depends on the chipset.
 Check `lspci | grep -i wireless` and compare to the compatibility table above.

 ### Q: Why doesn't my Realtek NIC support cable testing?

 **A:** TDR requires specialized PHY hardware and driver support.
 Consumer Realtek chips prioritize cost over advanced diagnostics.
 Use Intel server NICs for TDR.

 ### Q: Can I use USB adapters?

-**A:**
+#### A

 - **Wi-Fi USB:** Yes, Atheros AR9271 dongles work great
 - **Ethernet USB:** Works for basic diagnostics, but no TDR support